 Q: When are my experience reports due?

-A: Written and verbal experience reports are due two weeks after the experience is completed.
+A: Written and verbal experience reports are due three weeks after the experience is completed.

 Q: How do I turn in my experience reports?

 A: Written reports can be submitted via Learning Suite.
 Verbal experience reports can be scheduled by emailing email@example.com with the subject line "LC Presentation Request".

 Q: Do I have to get my papers checked by the Research and Writing Center or could I get them reviewed by a qualified friend?